 Using a memorized checklist has been found to be no better than using no checklist at all in preventing mishaps.
 Only a written checklist resulted in a statistically significant reduction in mishaps.

-For your pre-dive safety check, below is an example checklist that you may download, print, cut out and laminate.
-It only works if you take it with you and use it!
+Remember: it only works if you take it with you and use it!

 Download Predive safety checklist.pdf

 In addition to a written pre-dive checklist, I also recommend using a written checklist to inspect all your dive gear on a regular basis.
-Do a check anytime you acquire new gear, get gear back from being serviced, or rent any gear.

 A gear check does not have to take a lot of time.
 You can probably complete it in 5-10 minutes.
-You just need to thorougly inspect and test all components of your gear to make sure they are functionining and in good condition.